R. C. Sproul Jr.: Personal life

 Sproul has been married twice.
 Sproul's first wife, Denise Elizabeth Sproul (née Rocklein), died in 2011, age 46, of cancer.
-They have seven surviving children, a disabled daughter died in 2012.
+They have seven surviving children; a disabled daughter died in 2012.

 On October 14, 2016, Sproul married Lisa Carol Ringel (née Porter) in a civil ceremony.
-On November 19, 2016, his father R.C.
-Sproul Sr. officiated the church wedding ceremony.
-Lisa, a thrice divorced nutritionist, legally adopted the four youngest Sproul children on July 12, 2018.
+On November 19, 2016, his father R. C. Sproul, Sr. officiated the church wedding ceremony.
+Ten days after his ecclesiastical wedding ceremony, Sproul, Jr's DUI occurred.
+Lisa, a nutritionist, legally adopted the four youngest Sproul children on July 12, 2018.
 Combined they have twelve surviving children, eleven grandchildren and currently reside in Indiana.

+Several years after his father's death, Sproul, Jr filed a trust complaint against the RC Sproul Trust Agreement trustee, mother Vesta Sproul; and the successor trustee, his sister.
+The Seminole County Florida probate case was filed in 2021 and, after a number of motions, voluntarily dismissed July 11, 2023.

 Church allegiances

 Sproul was first ordained in the Associate Reformed Presbyterian Church (ARP).
 After a failed attempt to transfer to the Presbyterian Church in America, he was ordained in the Reformed Presbyterian Church General Assembly (RPCGA) in 2000.

 In January 2006, Sproul and the Session of Saint Peter Presbyterian Church (SPPC), its governing body, were deposed from office by the RPCGA under charges including "abuse of authority in an inexcusable manner" against several families, alleged illegal use of the ARP's tax identification number, planting a church without authority, and practicing infant communion.
 The SPPC Session issued a letter of apology and asked to be released from general membership in the RPCGA, and the denomination granted their request.
 SPPC requested pastoral oversight from the CREC, which accepted the congregation as a full member in October 2007.
 The Confederation of Reformed Evangelical Churches (CREC) examined the case and accepted Sproul as an ordained minister in good standing in 2006.
 In 2010 Sproul transferred his ordination to the denomination Covenant Presbyterian Church (CPC).

 On March 27, 2019, Sproul announced, "I am a member in good standing at Pine Hills Church here in Fort Wayne.
 It is a part of the Federation of Evangelical Churches."
 The FEC is an Anabaptist denomination of Amish Mennonite origin.

 July 2, 2019, Sproul became ordained through Logos Ministries of Florida and formed the business entity Dunamis Fellowship.
 February 14, 2021, Sproul planted his newest church, Sovereign Grace Fellowship in Fort Wayne, Indiana.
 Sproul announced April 3, 2021, he would launch the Shepherd’s College, August 30, 2021, as a pastors college for training and mentoring men nationally and internationally.